Explore Our Dental Assisting

 Disinfection, Treatment Room Care, and Sterilization

 In this unit, students will learn about practices regarding sterilization and disinfection of treatment rooms, dental instruments, OSHA standards, and infectious materials.
-Also, students will learn about how to care of sharp materials and how to assemble an anesthetic syringe.
+Also, students will learn about how to care for sharp materials and how to assemble an anesthetic syringe.

 In this unit, students will be introduced to techniques and practices of safely mounting and taking digital X-rays.
 Students will learn about radiation safety levels, errors, techniques, and control factors.
 Then, they will practice these techniques throughout the remainder of the course.
 In addition, students will be carefully prepared for taking the Dental Assisting National Board (DANB) Radiation Health and Safety (RHS) exam.